malciller/dio-domains/README.md

 accumulate base asset.
 The effective threshold is `rounding_cost + accumulation_buffer`, where `rounding_cost = rounding_diff x sell_price` (the USDC value of the
 base being accumulated).

-The `accumulation_buffer` parameter (default:
+`accumulation_buffer` is configured as a `[min, max]` range and resolved via linear interpolation against the Fear & Greed index, just like `grid_interval`.
+Low F&G (fear) resolves closer to `min`, triggering accumulation sooner (accumulate more aggressively in fearful markets).
-0.01 USDC) represents the net quote profit guaranteed above the cost of the accumulated base.
-For example, with `qty=0.35`, `sell_mult=0.999`, and HYPE at $39.55, the rounding cost is `0.01 x 39.55 = 0.40 USDC`, so `accumulation_buffer: 2.50` yields an effective threshold of ~2.90 USDC.
+High F&G (greed) resolves closer to `max`, requiring more profit before accumulating (more conservative in greedy markets).
+For example, with `qty=0.35`, `sell_mult=0.999`, `accumulation_buffer=[0.5, 5.0]`, and HYPE at $39.55: the rounding cost is `0.01 x 39.55 = 0.40 USDC`;
-This is adaptive: fast markets accumulate faster, slow markets wait longer.
+at F&G=25 the resolved buffer is ~1.63 USDC (threshold ~2.03), while at F&G=75 it is ~3.88 USDC (threshold ~4.28).
+This is adaptive: fearful markets accumulate faster, greedy markets wait longer.
 Kraken is unaffected.

 **MM (Adaptive Market Maker)**: Dynamically adapts quoting style based on market fees.
 Uses greedy quoting for no-fee markets and conservative profit-guaranteeing quotes where fees apply.

-**Fear & Greed**: Grid spacing is initially resolved at domain startup using linear interpolation between configured `grid_interval` [min, max] based on the CoinMarketCap Fear & Greed index.
-The index is dynamically re-evaluated at runtime whenever the underlying asset price moves by a significant threshold (e.g., +/- 3.5%) from the baseline, ensuring grid spacing adapts to changing market conditions.
+**Fear & Greed**: Both `grid_interval` and `accumulation_buffer` are
+resolved at domain startup using linear interpolation between their configured `[min, max]` ranges based on the CoinMarketCap Fear & Greed index (0–100).
+The index is dynamically re-evaluated at runtime whenever the underlying asset price moves by a significant threshold (e.g., +/- 3.5%) from the baseline, ensuring both grid spacing and accumulation behavior adapt to changing market conditions. `accumulation_buffer` scaling is Hyperliquid-only.
 Provide `CMC_API_KEY` for live values.

 **Auto-Hedge** (Hyperliquid only): Single-short-per-cycle delta hedge on perps.
 Spot buy fills open a perp short; spot sell fills close it.